How to Professionally Ask For an Update at Work: Tips + Examples

 First impressions last, regardless if you communicate in person or over email.

-As mentioned earlier, there’s a certain standard of professionalism and politeness that is expected in business communication, especially if you’re writing to clients or business partners you’re not on a first-name basis with.
+A certain standard of professionalism and politeness is expected in business communication, especially if you’re writing to clients or business partners you’re not on a first-name basis with.

-However, failing to include a polite greeting in your work messages can seem rude and aggressive, even when you’re shooting a message to a teammate in a team chat.
+If you fail to include a polite greeting in your work messages, you risk coming off as rude and aggressive, even when you’re shooting a message to a teammate in a team communication app.

-You don’t necessarily need to go above and beyond in an introductory greeting — but, a few simple words can make a big difference in how your message comes across.
+You don’t necessarily need to go above and beyond in an introductory greeting, either.
+A few simple polite words will be enough to affect how your message comes across.

 Here’s how a few polite phrases can make a big difference: